XXX (2002 film): Plot

-Cage meets with Gibbons, who demands that Cage return to America now that his cover is blown and special forces are planning to siege the castle.
-Cage refuses, fearing for Yelena's life and bitter that Sova purposely blew his cover.
+Cage meets with Gibbons, who demands he return to America as his cover is blown and special forces are planning to assault the castle.
+He refuses, fearing for Yelena's life and bitter that Sova blew his cover.
 Cage sneaks into Yorgi's castle and follows him into a secret underground lab.
-Cage overhears Yorgi's plan to launch "Silent Night" from a water-borne drone named Ahab.
+Overhearing his plan to launch "Silent Night" from the water-borne drone Ahab; he first tests the weapon on the scientists who developed it, to Cage and Yelena's horror.
 Cage flees the area after killing Kolya.
-At his hideout, he finds Sova waiting for him, now with Yorgi.
-Before Sova can kill Cage, Yelena saves him and reveals herself to be an undercover Russian Federal Security Service agent abandoned by her handlers.
+At his hideout, Sova is waiting for him, now with Yorgi.
+Yelena saves Cage, revealing herself to be an abandoned undercover Russian Federal Security Service agent.
 Cage relays Yorgi's plans to the NSA in return for Yelena's asylum.

-Against orders, Cage gives his car to Shavers and tells him to load it up with weaponry.
-Cage parachutes from a plane on a snowboard near Anarchy 99's communication tower.
-He starts an avalanche that destroys the tower but is captured by Yorgi, who already knew Yelena's identity.
+Against orders, Shavers heavily arms Cage's car, who then parachutes from a plane on a snowboard near Anarchy 99's communication tower.
+The avalanche he starts destroys the tower but he is captured by Yorgi, who already knew Yelena's identity.
 As Yorgi prepares to kill them, the special forces attack.
-Cage and Yelena free their restraints, but Yorgi launches Ahab before Cage kills him.
+Cage and Yelena free themselves, but Yorgi launches Ahab before Cage kills him.
 The Czech military prepares to destroy Ahab with airstrikes, though this will release some of the biochemical agent.
-Cage and Yelena take his car, now heavily modified by Agent Shavers, to race alongside the river to catch up to Ahab.
-Cage harpoons the drone, crosses over to it, and disables the weapon moments before it goes off.
+Cage and Yelena take his heavily modified car, to catch up to Ahab.
+Cage harpoons and disables the weapon moments before it goes off.

 Cage and Yelena are recovered, and Gibbons follows through on his promises.
-In the conclusion, Cage and Yelena are relaxing in Bora Bora when Gibbons contacts Cage to offer him another mission, but Cage ignores him.
+Sometime later, the couple is relaxing in Bora Bora when Gibbons contacts him for another mission, but Cage ignores him.